-China state media slams Pompeo's Latam warning as 'ignorant and malicious'
+China slams Pompeo's 'malicious' Latam comments amid influence battle

-SHANGHAI (Reuters) - Chinese state media sharply criticized U.S. Secretary of State Mike Pompeo on Monday after he made comments in Latin America warnings about the risks of seeking Chinese investment.
+SHANGHAI (Reuters) - Chinese state media sharply criticized U.S. Secretary of State Mike Pompeo on Monday after he made comments in Latin America warning about the hidden risks of seeking Chinese investment amid a growing influence battle in the region.

 Pompeo was on a Latin America tour at the end of last week, meeting with the heads of state in Panama and Mexico.
 Pompeo told reporters during the trip that “when China comes calling it’s not always to the good of your citizens”.